nose-devs/nose2/docs/plugins.rst

 Built in but *not* Loaded by Default
 ====================================

-These plugins are available as part of the nose2 package but not loaded by default.
+These plugins are available as part of the nose2 package but *are not loaded by default*.
 To load one of these plugins, add the plugin module name to the ``plugins`` list in a config file's ``[unittest]`` section, or pass the plugin module with the ``--plugin`` argument on the command line.
 You can also pass plugin module names to a